 Individuals that own "specified foreign financial assets" with an aggregate value in excess of \$50,000 in taxable years beginning after March 18, 2010 generally are required to file information reports with respect to such assets with their U.S. federal income tax returns.
-Depending on the individual's circumstances, higher threshold amounts may apply.
 "Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions, as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-U.S. persons, (ii) financial instruments and contracts held for investment that have non-U.S. issuers or counterparties, and (iii) interests in non-U.S. entities.
-The bonds may be treated as specified foreign financial assets and you may be subject to this information reporting regime.
-Failure to file information reports may subject you to penalties.
-You are urged to consult your independent tax advisor regarding your obligation to file information reports with respect to the bonds.